 If the new focuser and old focuser body do not have the same screw hole pattern, installing a new focuser on a Newtonian reflector requires me to drill a few additional holes in the tube.

-This means I’ll want to remove the spider holding the secondary mirror and the primary mirror cell if I’m doing this on one of my solid-tubed telescopes that doesn’t come apart further.
-Any drill and hard metal bits make short work of the thin-walled metal, plastic, plywood, or cardboard tube walls.
+This means I’ll want to first remove the spider holding the secondary mirror and the primary mirror cell if I’m doing this on one of my solid-tubed telescopes that doesn’t come apart further.
+Any drill with hard metal bits makes short work of the thin-walled metal, plastic, plywood, or cardboard tube walls.

-However, enlarging the hole in a tube for a wider focuser drawtube is a different story.
-I often require a Dremel or some other small cutting tool to do it while making sure that the focuser is still centered on the secondary mirror.
+However, enlarging the actual hole in a tube for a wider focuser drawtube is a different story.
+I often require a Dremel or some other small cutting tool to do it while making sure that the focuser would still be centered over the secondary mirror.

 - On Catadioptric Telescopes